icgrp/bert/docs/tutorials/huffman/huffman.md

   simple enough)
 * Compile with -O3  to run translation fast
 * TODO (link to instructions): Increase the DMA read speed to accelerate read data transfer
+* TODO Warn them about (* dont_touch = "true" *) to keep memories from disappearing
+* TODO Warn them about having the wrong cmake due to source-ing Xilinx settings64.sh file
 ---

 TODO: